-We refer the Board to the Transport Assessment - Vol. 3: Overall Development and Travel Plan, prepared by Waterman Moylan Consulting Engineers as submitted with the planning application, in respect of existing and future public transport, pedestrian and cycling links to the site.
+We refer the Bord to the Transport Assessment - Vol. 3: Overall Development and Travel Plan, prepared by Waterman Moylan Consulting Engineers as submitted with the planning application, in respect of existing and future public transport, pedestrian and cycling links to the site.
+The TA is accompanied by a Travel Plans and a Preliminary Construction Traffic Management Plans (PCTMP) relating to the overall Dublin Central Masterplan and also for Site 5.